Skip to main content

 Delivering on our climate finance commitments

 The transition to a net zero and climate resilient global economy will require increased climate finance from all sources.
 We are increasingly using innovative financing mechanisms to attract private investment for effective climate action.
-Our climate change action prioritises effectiveness, diversity, impact, and inclusion, and is built on partnering to share knowledge, technology and capacity building.
+Our climate change action prioritises effectiveness, diversity, impact, and inclusion, and is built on partnering to share knowledge and technology, and build capacity.
 Australia delivers climate finance through a number of mechanisms to optimise impact and scale:

 • Grants: Australia delivers the majority of our climate finance through grant-based bilateral and regional development programs.
 Grants will remain an important mechanism for climate finance delivery, especially for adaptation activities, and for countries at risk of debt distress.
 Grants can also be effective in catalysing or crowding in private finance.